audioxide/data/data/posts/20201126-articles-state-of-rapture-the-music-of-bioshock.md

 In a way the game’s development reflects Andrew Ryan’s vision for Rapture, where ‘the artist would not fear the censor.’
 Although Schyman did write the city anthem with Levine, most of his contact was with Ridgeway.
 Levine of course followed their progress and listened to the work as it evolved, but the game's sound was ultimately their show.

-Schyman recalls that Levine’s hands-off approach ‘added to my creativity.
-It gave me and Emily the opportunity to experiment, to do wild things.’
+Schyman recalls that Levine’s hands-off approach “added to my creativity.
+It gave me and Emily the opportunity to experiment, to do wild things.”

 Throughout development the message was clear: better to go too far than not go far enough.
 “Ken said something to me during the making of *BioShock*.
 He said we’re either going to make a game that ends up in the garbage heap, or it’s going to be brilliant.
 It’s not going to be mediocre.
 We’re going to make something unique and it’s either going to be hated or loved.
 He was absolutely right.”